frkl/trojai-fuzzing-vision/arch/tutorial.md

 1) Symmetry constraints reduce number of free parameters.
 2) A Taylor-series technique can be used to parameterize symmetric functions.
 3) Certain parameterizations can reduce compute.
-4) Different symmetries have different impact on degrees of freedom.
+4) Different symmetries can have different impacts on degrees of freedom.
+5) Parameterization of equivariant functions are tied to parameterization of invariant functions
+6) Permutation invariant functions can be parameterized solely using tensor contraction terms.